 Plug and Receptacle Requirements for a Functioning AC

-An old saying is to watch your P's and Q's, and with an air conditioner outlet, it is similar.
+An old saying is to watch your P's and Q's, and with an AC outlet, it is similar.
 You need to watch your P's and R's - that is, your plugs and receptacles.
 The receptacles on your air conditioner cord will, along with your user manual, tell you what kind of outlet you need.
 Requirements on this differ greatly from one model to another, as well as on where you acquired your air conditioner from.
 They will vary from as low as 115 V, to 480 V, while the current requirements will vary from 15 A to 30 A. This will also depend on the type of air conditioner itself.
 For example, a window air conditioner will commonly require 15 A and 250 V, while some large warehouse air conditioners will go much higher than that.